gek169/Simple_ISA/README.md

 The ISA is capable of indexing 64k of memory "normally" but by using "far" indexing, it can access 16 megabytes in total.

-Executable code must reside in the upper 64k. it is the "executable" segment.

 You can use the included assembler to define ROMs which are up to the full 16 megabytes in size.

+## Far memory system.

-Note that the program counter is 16 bit (not 32) and so the program counter cannot leave the first 64 kilobytes of memory.
+Note that the program counter is 16 bit (not 32) and so the program counter cannot normally access more than the first 64 kilobytes.

+To get around this, I have implemented an "offset" system.

+THere is a special register called the "program counter offset" which is set implicitly in farcall and farret, or set explicitly with lfarpc.

 It is recommended you put your procedure definitions on page boundaries so that they can be easily copied and called.
 You might want to define a standard for how the number of pages a procedure occupies is specified- for instance, if a procedure occupies three pages, you might want to store a single byte before the beginning of the procedure specifying its length as three pages.

+If you use the farcall/farret system, be warned: you cannot use normal loads and stores to access memory outside the first 64k.
+This means for instance that if you write self-modifying code, you will not write to the actual location of instructions being executed.

+This can be useful- you can consider the first 64k "stack only" or "scratchpad memory"

+the first 64k is the fastest to access on the emulator since it is closest to the registers.

 ```
 Written by